Farrah Abraham Claims She Can Do It All In New Instagram Video

-Farrah Abraham is praising all of the mothers out there who can do it all, both work and have a successful career, as well as be a good parent.
+Farrah Abraham is praising all of the mothers out there who can do it all, both working and having a successful career, as well as being a good parent.

 On Thursday night, Farrah took to her Instagram account to share a brand new video which showcased the two sides of her life.
 In the clip, Abraham is seen wearing casual clothes as she performs chores around her home.